-The costs of personnel of national administrations may be considered as eligible to the extent that they relate to the cost of activities which the relevant public authority would not carry out if the project concerned were not undertaken.
+The costs of personnel of national administrations may be considered as eligible to the extent that they relate to the cost of activities which are additional and which the relevant public authority would not carry out if the project concerned were not undertaken.

-The form reserved for these costs in the budget estimate (see application form) should be completed by indicating the persons to be remunerated (full-time/part-time), the number of days of work to be performed and the daily rate calculated on the basis of an average of 20 days per month, up to a maximum total of 220 working days per year.
+Please fill in the form reserved for these costs in the budget estimate (see application form) by indicating the persons to be remunerated (full-time/part-time), the number of days of work to be performed and the daily rate calculated on the basis of an average of 225 workable days per year.
+The determination of the workable days should be made respecting the standard working time either under national laws, collective agreements or under the organisations' normal accounting practice An example for determining the total workable days per year could be as follows (provided what is established in the appropriate legislation):